-Massive data (GB, TB, or EB level) must be processed based on offline batch calculation.
-It takes several seconds or even minutes to schedule after you submit a job, therefore MaxCompute SQL is most suitable for services which need to process tens of thousands of transactions per second.
+MaxCompute SQL is suitable for various scenarios.
+The massive data (GB, TB, or EB level) must be processed based on an offline batch calculation.
+It takes several seconds or even minutes to schedule after a job is submitted.
+Therefore, MaxCompute SQL is preferred for services that process tens of thousands of transactions per second..

 MaxCompute SQL allows conversion between data types.
 The conversion methods include explicit type conversion and implicit type conversion.
 For more information, see Type Conversion.